Can You Start Your Own Country?

 1. Start Small, Think Big

-2. Build a reliable Economy
+2. Build a dependable Economy

 - Identify a niche – Maybe eco‑tourism, digital services, or niche agriculture.